-Modern scientists and executives presented their plans to combat the new variants of Covid-19 to investors last Thursday.
-And during the online event, they bluntly stated that new waves of epidemics are on the way.
+Moderna scientists and executives presented to investors on Thursday their plans to combat new variants of Covid-19.
+And during the online event they stated bluntly that new waves of the epidemic are on the way.

-"With the spread, the virus is rapidly mutating," said the company's chief scientific officer.
-Melissa Moore, during the videocall.
-"Some of these new viral strains appear to be more transmissible than the original strain… We already know that some of these new strains are less susceptible to neutralization by our current vaccine."
+“As the virus spreads, it is rapidly mutating,” said the company's chief scientific officer, Melissa Moore, during the video call.
+“Some of these new virus strains appear to be more transmissible than the original strain… We already know that some of these new strains are less susceptible to neutralization by our current vaccine.”

 Constant updates

-The company said it is testing its vaccine with new variants, and is "constantly" manufacturing and testing new versions of its vaccine.
-But he warned that the process is not instantaneous and that in the face of new waves the company's agility is limited by the complexity of the work.
+The company said it is testing its vaccine with new variants, and is "constantly" producing and testing new versions of its vaccine.
+But he cautioned that the process is not instantaneous and that when faced with new waves the company's agility is limited by the complexity of the work.

-"The shortest time from detecting a variant of concern to reading preclinical immunogenicity is approximately 2-3 months," he said.
-Guillaume Stewart-Jones, a researcher of the company.
+“The shortest time from detection of a variant of concern to preclinical immunogenicity readout is approximately 2-3 months,” he said Guillaume Stewart-Jones, a researcher at the company.

 And new viral variants are coming, constantly emerging in real time.